V-Sekai-fire/VSK_desktop_app/README.md

 ## Roadmap

-- [ ] Take a fbx and convert to a glb
 - [ ] Take a glb and apply gltfpack
 - [ ] Take a glb and get vital stats.